antmicro/ros2-kenning-computer-vision-msgs/README.md

   cd ros2-kenning-computer-vision-msgs/
   ```
 * Launch the configuration script (e.g. `setup.sh`) from ROS 2 to prepare the environment for building ROS 2 packages.
-  Assuming the ROS 2 was installed in the `/opt/ros` directory, run:
+  Assuming that ROS 2 was installed in the `/opt/ros` directory, run:
   ```
   source /opt/ros/setup.sh
   ```